DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

-Where $\phi^{CL}(\phi^{R}(w^t))$ denotes the feature representation of the window $w^t$ after processing by the representation layer $\phi^R$ and the classifier layer $\phi^{CL}$.
-The distance measured here quantifies how much each window in the target domain deviates from the ``normal`` pattern, as defined by the centre $c$.
+\end{footnotesize} Where $\phi^{CL}(\phi^{R}(w^t))$ denotes the feature representation of the window $w^t$ after processing by the representation layer $\phi^R$ and the classifier layer $\phi^{CL}$.
+The distance measured here quantifies how much each window in the target domain deviates from the ``normal'' pattern, as defined by the center $c$.

 The anomaly score is a crucial metric in this process.
 A higher score suggests a significant deviation from the normative pattern, indicating a higher likelihood of the window being an anomaly.
-Conversely, a lower score implies that the window's representation is closer to the centre, suggesting it is more likely to be normal.
+Conversely, a lower score implies that the window's representation is closer to the center, suggesting it is more likely to be normal.
 In practical terms, the anomaly score can be thresholded to classify windows as either normal or anomalous.
-By effectively utilising these anomaly scores, the DACAD model provides a robust mechanism for identifying anomalous patterns in unlabelled target domain data.
+By effectively utilizing these anomaly scores, the DACAD model provides a robust mechanism for identifying anomalous patterns in unlabeled target domain data.